 4-Covering Dark Colors

-Oil-based paints generally provide better coverage than water-based paints.
-When applied over dark colors, oil-based paint tends to cover much better than water-based options.
-“Related article: paint over dark colors without primer.”
+Oil-based stains generally offer better coverage, especially when applied over dark colors.
+They tend to hide previous dark stains or finishes more effectively than water-based options.
+“Related article: Paint over dark colors without primer.”

 5-Odor